American Bridge, Saint Petersburg: Renovation

-However, in April 2008, the completion date was redefined, due to lack of coherence between Russian Railways and municipality, as well as the inconsistency of reconstruction works on the Ligovsky Prospect.
-The new dates were set as follows: static and dynamic tests were to be held on the bridge in early May.
-Load tests were to be taken place on 6 May 2008, whereupon the bridge was opened for shunting rail traffic.
+Unfortunately, in April 2008, due to disagreements between Russian Railways and the local government, as well as ongoing reconstruction work on Ligovsky Prospect, the completion date had to be rescheduled.
+The new timeline was set as follows: In early May, the bridge would undergo static and dynamic tests.
+On May 6, 2008, load tests were conducted, and only after passing these tests, the bridge was finally opened for rail traffic.